RaziehAlidoosti/Exploring-Ethical-Values-in-Software-Systems-a-Systematic-Literature-Review/README.md

 # Ethics in Software Engineering: a Systematic Literature Review
-This repository is a companion page for theis systematic literature review, which contains all the material required for replicating the study.
+This repository is a companion page for this systematic literature review (SLR), which contains all the material required for replicating the study.